 As a user of the computer network of the White County School System, I hereby agree to comply with the above stated rules.
 I certify that I have read and understand these regulations and understand that if I violate these rules, my network/Internet access privileges will be revoked and I will be subject to disciplinary action.
 I further understand that a violation may subject me to criminal and/or civil liability.

-Student Name Date I have read and understand the Parents' Rights to Know as stated in the handbook.
-Parent/Guardian Signature Date I also give permission for my child's photograph, likeness, or voice to be used by the internal/external news media and/or on the school or system's web page in relation to any and all coverage of the White County School System.
-Parent/Guardian Signature Date I hereby certify that I have read and understand the rules and student code or conduct stated above.
-I further agree to indemnify and hold harmless the White County School District, its employees and agents, from all claims arising from or related to my child's use or misuse of the network/Internet, and waive any and all claims I may have against the District for such use or misuse.
-Student Name Date I have received a copy of the Student Handbook and WCSS attendance policy and procedures.
-I understand all policies and requirements written within both.
+Student Name Date

+I have read and understand the Parents' Rights to Know as stated in th e handbook.

+Parent/Guardian Signature Date

+my child's photograph, likeness, or voice to web page in relation to any and all coverage o be used by the internal/external news media and/or of the White County School System.

+Parent/Guardian Signature Date

+indemnify and hold harmle ess the White County School District, its en ent code or conduct stated above.
+I further agree to imployees and agents, from all claims arising from or we any and all claims I may have against the District

+Parent/Guardian Signature Date

+I have received a copy of and requirements written w nce policy and procedures.
+I understand all policies

+Parent/Guardian Signature Date

-Parent/Guardian Signature
+Parent/Guardian Signature Da